mehmetatas/DummyOrm/README.md

 DummyOrm can work with any `IDbConnection` implementation.
 By default it only supports SqlServer 2014, but by  implementing an [IDbProvider](https://github.com/mehmetatas/DummyOrm/blob/master/DummyOrm/Provider/IDbProvider.cs) you can make it can support your db server too.
 While implementing your own [IDbProvider](https://github.com/mehmetatas/DummyOrm/blob/master/DummyOrm/Provider/IDbProvider.cs) you can cheat from [SqlServer2014 implementations](https://github.com/mehmetatas/DummyOrm/tree/master/DummyOrm/Provider/Impl/SqlServer2014).

 In the beginning of application (i.e. Main or Global.asax.cs) we need to do a setup.
-This is going to be the place where we will be telling DummyOrm which DbProvider we will be using, what are our entities, what kind of relations we have etc.
+This is going to be the place where we will be telling DummyOrm which DbProvider we will be using, what are our entities, what kind of associations we have etc.

 First you need to create a `IDbProvider` class and tell DummyOrm to use this provider.